- Find a Trail

-The Marcia H. Cloninger Rail-Trail, known locally as the Lincolnton Rail-Trail, offers a chance to search the heart of this small Southern town, highlighted by a stately courthouse, model Main Street, thriving arts scene and nearby lakes and mountains.
-Once an eyesore covered in kudzu and debris, the former Norfolk Southern Railroad corridor is now the pride and joy of "Lovable Lincolnton."
+The Marcia H. Cloninger Rail-Trail, known locally as the Lincolnton Rail-Trail, offers a chance to explore the heart of this small Southern town, highlighted by a stately courthouse, model Main Street, thriving arts scene, and nearby lakes and mountains.
+Once an eyesore, the former Norfolk Southern Railroad corridor is now the pride and joy of "Lovable Lincolnton."

 From Charlotte, take I-85 south to Exit 10 and head north on US Highway 321.
 Take Exit 24 and follow NC 27/Main Street west into Lincolnton.
 Turn right on North Poplar Street, and drive one block to the intersection of North Poplar and East Pine.
 The trailhead is on East Pine, behind the old railroad depot.
 Street parking is available across from the depot.